-Surrounded almost entirely by the City of Richmond, North Richmond was a quiet, rural area until World War II attracted workers to the nearby Kaiser Shipyards.
-Due to redlining practices and housing discrimination, Black and other minority workers found it challenging to find housing closer to the ports and railyards, forcing them to relocate to North Richmond.
+Surrounded almost entirely by the City of Richmond, North Richmond was a guiet, rural area until World War II attracted workers to the nearby Kaiser Shipyards.
+Due to housing and lending discrimination, Black and other minority workers found it challenging to find housing closer to the ports and railyards, forcing them to relocate to North Richmond.
 North Richmond became a pocket of affordable, accessible housing for minority households, but with little neighborhood infrastructure.
-Following wartime, many residents stayed to work in the petroleum, railroad, and shipping industries in Richmond, and the community continued to grow.
+Following the war, many residents stayed to work in the petroleum, railroad, and shipping industries in Richmond, and the community continued to grow.